handpoint/doc/android/androidobjects.md

 //If you need to enable pin bypass options.setPinBypass(true);

+//If you need to disable the duplicate payment check service options.setCheckDuplicates(false);

 //If you want to specify the budget period
 //Only available for SureSwipe